Serum Infusions vs. Peels in Fort Lauderdale, Florida

 Humidity breakoutsGreatCan irritateInfusion

-Safety depends on skin types, specific skin type, pigment risk, and sensitivity, not just the label “peel” or “infusion.”
+Safety depends on your skin tone, pigment risk, sensitivity, and treatment history, not just whether a treatment is called a peel or an infusion.
 Fort Lauderdale is diverse, so Skin Ritualist plans treatments with Fitzpatrick type in mind, plus your history with pigment and irritation.

 Before the table, here is a simple rule.
 If you are prone to dark marks after irritation, start gentler.
 Then build up once your skin proves it can handle more.